Function and Properties of Muscle in Relation to Cervical Injuries or Whiplash

 Number One Personal Injury Lawyer, Robert Edens, Discusses Function and Properties of Muscle in Relation to Cervical Injuries or Whiplash

-Muscle, like other soft tissue, has viseoelastic properties.
-It’s physical properties vary depending on whether it is active or passive.
-As with ligaments, a muscle’s visioelastic capability and resistance to stretch, or strain, may be overcome by the tremendous forces and high velocity of cervical acceleration or deceleration (CAD).
+Muscle, like other soft tissue, has viscoelastic properties.
+Its physical properties vary depending on whether it is active or passive.
+As with ligaments, a muscle’s viscoelastic capability and resistance to stretch, or strain, may be overcome by the tremendous forces and high velocity of cervical acceleration or deceleration (CAD).